Fixed Index Annuities

 Participation Rates

 This determines how much of the percentage gain in an index is credited to your annuity.
 For example, the insurance company may set the participation rate at 90 percent.
-This means your annuity is credited with 90 percent of the gains experienced by the index.
+This means your annuity is credited with 90 percent of the gains experienced by the underlying index.

 Interest Rate Caps